Work-With-Phoenix/TodoApp-nodejs/README.md

 ### Todo App Nodejs
-this is a todo application created using nodejs, expressjs and mongodb
+This is a Todo application created using Node.js, Express.js and MongoDB